Mission & What We Do

 Library Contributions

-Our librarians are active in state and national library organizations and support issues of importance to the field of library and information science through professional organization membership, leadership, advocacy and professional development.
+Our librarians are active in state and national library organizations.
+We support issues of importance to the field of library and information science through professional organization membership, leadership, advocacy and professional development.
 We participate in:

 - American Library Association (ALA)